aptible/www/src/markdown/ccpa/ccpa.md

 1. annually buy, receive (for business purposes), sell, or share (for business purposes) the personal information of 50,000 or more California residents, households, or devices per year; or
 1. derive 50% or more of its annual revenues from selling consumers’ personal information.

 The bar is low: while many startups may not hit the $25 million or 50%-of-revenues thresholds, it’s very possible to receive the personal information of 50,000 consumers (i.e., California residents) in a year.
-This is even easier to hit as to devices, multiple of which can be tied to a single individual.
+And this threshold is even easier to meet because individuals tend to have multiple devices.

 <span id="what-data-do-we-need-to-protect-under-the-ccpa"></span>
 ### What data do we need to protect under the CCPA?